okta/okta.github.io/_source/_posts/2019-05-07-basic-crud-angular-8-and-spring-boot-2dot2.md

 Car(id=9, name=Yugo GV)
 ```

 **NOTE:** If you see `Fatal error compiling: invalid target release: 11`, it's because you're using Java 8.
 If you change to use Java 11, this error will go away.
-If you're using [SDKMAN](https://sdkman.io/), run `sdk install java 11.0.2-open && sdk default java 11.0.2-open`.
+If you're using [SDKMAN](https://sdkman.io/), run `sdk install java 11.0.2-open` followed by `sdk default java 11.0.2-open`.

-Add a `CoolCarController` class (in `src/main/java/com/okta/developer/demo/CoolCarController.java`) that returns a list of cool cars to display in the Angular client.
+Add a `CoolCarController` class (in `src/main/java/com/okta/developer/demo`) that returns a list of cool cars to display in the Angular client.

 ```java
 package com.okta.developer.demo;